-- v) The Representative of Russia stated that his delegation had made all possible effort to reach an agreement with the Baltic States on the quota allocation, but that the rights of the former Soviet Union as a founding member of NAFO could not be ignored.
-He added that it had been generally accepted that Russia was the successor of the former Soviet Union. - vi) The Representatives of Estonia, Latvia, and Lithuania did not agree with the statement of the Representative of Russia.
-Whatever the position on the state succession, legal property rights would have to be respected, and fishing quotas to be allocated according to generally accepted principles, including historical catch performances, on which they had provided all relevant information which would have enabled the Fisheries Commission to decide on the allocation (GC Working Papers 92/8, 92/9 and 92/10). - 8.
+- iii) It was proposed to complete the relevant quotas by the following footnote: "Quotas to be fished by vessels from Estonia, Latvia, Lithuania and the Russian Federation.
+The provisions of Part I, Section A.3 of the NAFO Conservation and Enforcement Measures shall apply." - iv) At the request of the representative of Russia, a separate vote was taken on the allocation of each TAC where this clause would apply (Cod 3M, Cod 3NO, Redfish 3M, Redfish 3LN, American plaice 3M, Witch flounder 3NO, Squid 3+4, American plaice 3LNO, Yellowtail flounder 3LNO and Capelin 3NO).
+The outcome of the vote was 10 votes in favour, 1 against (Russia), no abstentions, adopted by concensus (see Quota Table in Annex 16). - v) The representative of Russia stated that his delegation had made all possible effort to reach an agreement with the Baltic States on the quota allocation, but that the rights of the former USSR as a founding member of NAFO could not be ignored.
+He added that it had been generally accepted that Russia was the successor of the former USSR. - vi) The representatives of Estonia, Latvia, and Lithuania did not agree with the statement of the representative of Russia.
+Whatever the position on the state succession, legal property rights would have to be respected, and fishing quotas to be allocated according to generally accepted principles, including historical catch performances, on which they had provided all relevant information which would have enabled the Fisheries Commission to decide on the allocation (GC Working Papers 92/8, 92/9 and 92/10).

+8. Formulation of Request to Scientific Council for Scientific Advice on the Management of Fish Stocks in 1994

 Agenda item 19, Formulation of request to the Scientific Council for scientific advice on the management of fish stocks in 1994 was adopted as set out in Annex 17 (FC Doc.
+92/17).
-92/17). - 9.
-ADJOURNMENT (Agenda items 20 to 22) - 9.1 Agenda item 20, Time and place of the next meeting was referred to the General Council.
-The 15th Annual Meeting will be held on 10-14 September in the Halifax-Dartmouth area subject to the decision of the General Council. - 9.2 There was no other business under agenda item 21.

-9.3 The meeting adjourned at 15:30 on September 18, 1992.
+9. Adjournment (Agenda items 20 to 22)

+- 9.1 Agenda item 20, Time and place of the next meeting was referred to the General Council.
+The 15th Annual Meeting will be held on 10-14 September in the Halifax-Dartmouth area subject to the decision of the General Council. - 9.2 There was no other business under agenda item 21. - 9.3 The meeting adjourned at 1530 hours on 18 September 1992.